Command Line

 Changing the default terminal shell

-Bluefin uses bash by default but also ships with fish and zsh on the image for convenience.
+Bluefin uses bash by default but also ships with fish (Donate) and zsh on the image for convenience.

 The Bluefin team lacks expertise in both fish and zsh, contributions to help us reach feature parity would be welcome and appreciated!